Erin Lindsay: Chicago P.D.

 When Chicago P.D. premiered, it was established that she has been partnered with Jay Halstead for the past month.
 The first season coincided with the second season of Chicago Fire, during which she was still dating Lieutenant Kelly Severide from Squad 3.

 In season 2, Lindsay was recruited for a DEA task force.
 In the episode "Disco Bob", Lindsay becomes disillusioned with the task force, with its seemingly-endless bureaucracy and the menial tasks her handler assigned to her (she was to spend a number of weeks with the target's girlfriend, simultaneously pumping her for information and keeping her out of the task force's way), leading her to resign and return to the Chicago PD and Intelligence.

 Lindsay's spiral downward begins with Nadia Decotis' death in the Law & Order: Special Victims Unit crossover episode "Daydream Believer".
 Nadia is murdered by serial killer Greg Yates, who had intended to target Lindsay.
 With this knowledge, Lindsay feels responsible for Nadia's death.
-She begins drinking and becomes addicted to painkillers, egged on by her ne'er-do-well mother Bunny.
+She begins drinking and becomes addicted to painkillers, enabled by her ne'er-do-well mother Bunny.
 In the season 2 finale "Born into Bad News", she turns in her badge and resigns; it is revealed in season 3 that Voight actually filed for a three-week sabbatical on her behalf instead of accepting a resignation.
 She returns in the season 3 premiere after learning that Halstead's undercover operation had been compromised and that he was being held hostage and tortured by a drug kingpin wanted by the Chicago PD.
 She gets sober, moves back in with Voight, and cuts Bunny out of her life as part of Voight's conditions for returning to Intelligence.